nickjj/flask-db/README.md

 ```

 Needless to say when you do this for a dozen commands with many dozens of flags
 it's easy for errors to slip by.
-It also requires waiting for Flask-Migrate to
-release a new build if Alembic changes how their CLI tool works.

 Another thing is Flask-Migrate's `flask db migrate` command defaults to using
 auto-generated migrations.
 This feature is useful for speeding up the process